William Jennings Bryan: Historical reputation and political legacy

-His one great flaw was to support, with a studied lack of reflection, the abusive system of Jim Crow—a view that was shared, until the late 1930s, by nearly every white Democrat....
-After Bryan's death in 1925, most intellectuals and activists on the broad left rejected the amalgam that had inspired him: a strict populist morality based on a close read reading of Scripture....
-Liberals and radicals from the age of FDR to the present have tended to scorn that credo as naïve and bigoted, a remnant of an era of white Protestant supremacy that has, or should have, passed.

-Nonetheless, prominent individuals from both parties have praised Bryan and his legacy.
+Prominent individuals from both parties have praised Bryan and his legacy.
 In 1962, former President Harry Truman said Bryan "was a great one—one of the greatest".
-Truman also claimed, "If it wasn't for old Bill Bryan, there wouldn't be any liberalism at all in the country now.
+Truman also stated, "If it wasn't for old Bill Bryan, there wouldn't be any liberalism at all in the country now.
 Bryan kept liberalism alive, he kept it going."
 Tom L. Johnson, the progressive mayor of Cleveland, Ohio, referred to Bryan's campaign in 1896 as "the first great struggle of the masses in our country against the privileged classes".
 In a 1934 speech dedicating a memorial to Bryan, President Franklin D. Roosevelt said:

-I think that we would choose the word 'sincerity' as fitting him [Bryan] most of all... it was that sincerity that served him so well in his life-long fight against sham and privilege and wrong.
-It was that sincerity that made him a force for good in his own generation and kept alive many of the ancient faiths on which we are building today.
-We... can well agree that he fought the good fight; that he finished the course; and that he kept the faith.

-More recently, conservative Republicans such as Ralph Reed have hailed Bryan's legacy.
-Reed described Bryan as "the most consequential evangelical politician of the twentieth century".
+Into the 21st century, some conservative Republicans have hailed Bryan's legacy from a religious perspective.
+Ralph Reed described Bryan as "the most consequential evangelical politician of the 20th century".
 Bryan's career has also been compared to that of Donald Trump.